Welcome to the UNC Eshelman School of Pharmacy!

 In addition to the information for All New Hires, the additional steps below are required for all new postdoc employees.

 Postdoctoral Research Associates at UNC are eligible for health insurance.
 The department covers the cost of the postdoc’s monthly premium and the postdoc is responsible for the monthly premiums for any dependents he/she wishes to cover.
-For detailed information about the plan, the enrollment process and the forms please visit https://research.unc.edu/postdoctoral-affairs/postdoc-medical-plan/ .
-Please complete the enrollment paperwork and send to the addresses listed on the forms within your first 30 days of employment to obtain coverage:
+For detailed information about the plan, the enrollment process and the forms please visit https://research.unc.edu/postdoctoral-affairs/postdoc-medical-plan/.
+Postdoctoral Research Associates are automatically enrolled into health insurance at the time of their appointment.

 All new UNC postdocs are required to attend an orientation presented by the UNC Office of Postdoctoral Affairs within their first 90 days at UNC.
 Orientation is held on campus in the Pleasants Family Room of Wilson Library.